baneraimed logo

 Angeliki Kerasidou MA, DPhil

-Associate Professor in Bioethics, Ethox Centre, University of Oxford (United Kingdom)
+Associate Professor in Bioethics, Ethox Centre, University of Oxford (UK)

 AI, trust and future provision of health care